Ismael Gushein

-El Hadj Ismael Mohamed Gassim Gushein was a Guinean politician.
-He is the Secretary-General of the Democratic Party of Guinea-African Democratic Rally (PDG-RDA) and has led the party since it was re-established in 1992.
+El Hadj Ismael Mohamed Gassim Gushein (died 11 January 2016) was a Guinean politician who served as Secretary-General of the Democratic Party of Guinea-African Democratic Rally (PDG-RDA).

 Gushein was elected to the National Assembly in the 1995 legislative election and sat on the National Assembly's Foreign Affairs Commission during the 1995-2002 parliamentary term.
 In the 30 June 2002 legislative election, Gushein was re-elected to the National Assembly as a PDG-RDA candidate.
 The party won 3.4% of the popular vote and three out of 114 seats in that election.